syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 * `Resource` - gets the resource of an appointment under which the appointment is located.

 ### Support to collapse the editor fields in appointment editor window
 You can programmatically visible or collapse the editors by setting `AppointmentEditorOptions` property in [SchedulerAppointmentEditorWindow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SchedulerAppointmentEditorWindow.html).
 The default value of `AppointmentEditorOptions` is `AppointmentEditorOptions.All` in `SchedulerAppointmentEditorWindow`.
-The following code shows how to visble the editors by handling  [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) event.
+The following code shows how to visible the editors by handling  [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) event.

 {% tabs %}
 {% highlight c# %}